LayerManager/layman/doc/metadata.md

 - example of the property value
 - XPath expressions pointing to specific placement of the property inside metadata document

 On POST requests, Layman automatically creates metadata record using CSW with values of all known and guessable properties.
-On PATCH requests, Layman also automatically updates metadata record, but only for these metadata properties, whose values were `equal_or_none` in Metadata Comparison response at the time just when PATCH started.
+On PATCH requests, Layman also automatically updates metadata record, but only for these metadata properties, whose values were `equal` in Metadata Comparison response at the time just when PATCH started.

 ## Metadata properties known to Layman